salt-extensions/saltext-vault/docs/topics/basic_configuration.md

 :::{hint}
-You can explicitly choose to configure each minion manually instead of relying on the master.
+You can explicitly choose to configure each minion manually instead of relying on the master ({vconf}`config_location`).
 From here on, this guide assumes you are setting up a Salt master for credential orchestration.
 :::

 [AppRoles]: https://developer.hashicorp.com/vault/docs/auth/approle